doctrine/doctrine-website-sphinx/site/2015/08/31/doctrine_orm_2_5_1_and_2_4_8_released.rst

 Doctrine ORM 2.5.1 and 2.4.8 released
 =====================================

-We are happy to announce the immediate availabilty of Doctrine ORM 2.5.1 and 2.4.8.
+We are happy to announce the immediate availability of Doctrine ORM 2.5.1 and 2.4.8.

 This versions include a fix for the `Security Misconfiguration Vulnerability